Former Porsche CEO charged with market manipulation

-STUTTGART, Germany German prosecutors have charged former Porsche SE (PSHG_p.DE) Chief Executive Wendelin Wiedeking and his former finance chief with market manipulation related to the purchase of Volkswagen (VOWG_p.DE) shares.
+STUTTGART Stuttgart prosecutors have charged former Porsche SE (PSHG_p.DE) chief executive Wendelin Wiedeking and his former finance chief with market manipulation of Volkswagen (VOWG_p.DE) shares.

 The prosecutor's office in Stuttgart, where Porsche is based, said on Wednesday the executives made false public statements during the sportscar maker's botched 2008-09 takeover of VW.

-Wiedeking, hailed as "the man who outfoxed the market" by Fortune Magazine in January 2009, and Holger Haerter could face a sentence of up to five years if they are found guilty of breaching securities trading laws, a criminal offence, prosecutors have said in the past.
+Wiedeking, hailed as "the man who outfoxed the market" by Fortune Magazine in January 2009, and Haerter could face a sentence of up to five years if they were found guilty of breaching securities trading laws, a criminal offence, prosecutors have said in the past.

 Investors have said Porsche's former top management had been pursuing plans to take over much larger carmaker VW while making public statements to the contrary.